ASU/asu-unity-stack/README.md

 cd packages/<package-name> # step into package root yarn storybook # run storybook
 ```
-If you get errors during `yarn install` regarding failures to install packages from the registry, please ensure that the line `@asu-design-system:registry=https://registry.web.asu.edu` is in your `~/.npmrc` file.
-This will ensure that all @asu-design-system packages are sourced from the registry.
+If you get errors during `yarn install` regarding failures to install packages from the registry, please ensure that the line `@asu:registry=https://npm.pkg.github.com` is in your `.npmrc` file at root of package.
+This will ensure that all @asu packages are sourced from the registry.

 See the developer documentation on storybook at https://storybook.js.org/docs/basics/introduction/